mustbeperfect/definitive-opensource/README.md

 <p align="center"><code>Status: Active</code> - <code>Projects: 422</code></p>

 > [!TIP]
 > Discussions and contributions are welcome!
 This project is in it's early stages and a lot hasn't been ironed out yet.
-Submit or make changes by forking this repo, editing, commiting, and opening a pull-request - or just raise an issue.
 For more information on [contributing](CONTRIBUTING.md) and [guidelines](GUIDELINES.md) for open-source software submissions, consult their respective pages.

+> [!CAUTION]
+> We are currently undergoing major changes and refactoring as we migrate to a JSON file with Python scripts that generate the READMEs.

 > [!NOTE]
 > My MacOS [configuration](https://docs.google.com/document/d/1QF7wpvlFG7mfWtCGrFfyIUwgYzOYeSBDAIDvgiIJk44/edit?usp=sharing).